nanocurrency/nano-docs/docs/commands/rpc-protocol.md

 _version 19.0+_

-The effective peer stake needed for quorum.
-Per v19, this field is computed as `max(quorum_delta, online_weight_minimum)`
+The effective stake needed from directly connected peers for quorum.
+Per v19, this field is computed as `max(quorum_delta, online_weight_minimum)`.
+If `peers_stake_total` is lower than this value, the node will not mark blocks as confirmed.

 ---